-As soon as they sat down, the boy’s head thunked down on to the table with a groan, his eyes closed.
-Akanai frowned, and looked at Taduk, then Alsantset, and finally Charok.
-Each of them avoided her gaze, looking meek.
+As soon as they were seated, the boy’s head thunked down to the table, closing his eyes with a groan.
+Akanai frowned and looked to Taduk, then Alsantset, and finally Charok.
+Each of them meekly avoided her gaze, pretending not to notice her displeasure.
 They all spoiled the boy, allowing his rude manners and lackadaisical attitude regarding anything besides training.
 They even seemed to find it endearing, fools all of them.

 Slamming her hand on the table, she growled, “Sit up.”